PerformanC/TableC/docs/en-us/about.md

 ## Systems used by TableC

-Tablec is smart, and it uses a lot of features and codes to improve its performance, some of them are:
+TableC is smart, and it uses a lot of features and codes to improve its performance, some of them are:

 *  Uses an empty slot array to list slots that are empty so they can be fastly accessed and re-used.
 *  Saves the length and capacity of the empty slots array from the hashtable, so it can be fastly read, written, and deleted.